If you google ‘follow your passion,’ you will find over 400 million results telling you to find your passion to pursue a career.

 “A fixed view may be problematic, said Walton, an associate professor of psychology at Stanford School of Humanities and Sciences and the Michael Forman University Fellow in Undergraduate Education.
 Being narrowly focused on one area could prevent individuals from developing knowledge in other areas that could be important to their field at a later time, he said.”

 Progress happens when diverse ideas intersect and people are able to use different perspectives to find solutions.

-Additionally, research found that a fixed mindset can get people discouraged from developing in their own interest area, when things get challenging.
+Additionally, the research found that a fixed mindset can get people discouraged from developing in their own interest area when things get challenging.

 “In another experiment, the researchers piqued students’ interest by showing them an engaging video about black holes and the origin of the universe.
 Most students were fascinated.

 But, then, after reading a challenging scientific article on the same topic, students’ excitement dissipated within minutes.
 The researchers found that the drop was greatest for students with a fixed mindset about interests.